Chippewa County International Airport

 Chippewa County International Airport is a public use airport in Chippewa County, Michigan, United States.
 It is located 15 nmi south of the central business district of Sault Ste.
 Marie, Michigan.
 The airport is owned by the Chippewa County Economic Development Corporation.
-It was formerly Kincheloe Air Force Base, which closed in 1977.
+It was formerly the site of the Kincheloe Air Force Base, which closed in 1977.

 It is included in the Federal Aviation Administration (FAA) National Plan of Integrated Airport Systems for 2017–2021, in which it is categorized as a non-hub primary commercial service facility.

 The airport received $1.1 million in 2020 as part of the CARES Act to combat the COVID-19 pandemic.
 The money went towards helping maintain operations and complete upgrades during the pandemic-induced travel downturn.

 Facilities and aircraft

 Chippewa County International Airport covers an area of 1850 acre at an elevation of 799 ft above mean sea level.
-It has two runways: 16/34 measures 7,203 by 150 ft with a concrete surface and 10/28 is 5,001 by 75 ft with an asphalt surface.
+It has two runways: the primary runway 16/34 measures 7,203 by 150 ft with a concrete surface and the crosswind runway 10/28 is 5,001 by 75 ft with an asphalt surface.

 The airport opened a new passenger terminal in September 2002.
 The airport is used mostly for general aviation but is served by one commercial airline.
 UNICOM is utilized as a common traffic advisory frequency (CTAF) on 123.00 MHz, since the original USAF air traffic control tower is unmanned and non-operational.
 Runway 16/34 has a displaced threshold and was originally 12000 ft in length in order to accommodate B-52 and KC-135 aircraft when the airport was an operational Strategic Air Command base.
 However, 4800 ft of the runway has not been maintained and is no longer suitable for takeoffs or landings.

 The airport has an FBO offering AvGas and JetA fuel.
 Catering, a courtesy car, a conference room, a crew lounge, and other amenities are all available.
 The facility was upgraded from 2020 to 2022, when it was reopened to the public. $5.5 million were contributed from a federal grant.

-For the 12-month period ending August 31, 2019, the airport had 3,457 aircraft operations, an average of 9 per day: 41% scheduled commercial, 34% air taxi, 23% general aviation and 2% military.
+For the 12-month period ending August 31, 2019, the airport had 3,457 aircraft operations, with an average of 9 per day: 41% scheduled commercial, 34% air taxi, 23% general aviation and 2% military.
 In September 2020, there were 14 aircraft based at this airport: 8 single-engine, 5 multi-engine and 1 jet.